avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 ~~~~~~~~~~~~~
 The mesh values are updated with the particles properties using
 :ref:`particles to mesh interpolation <DFAnumerics:Particles to mesh>` methods.
-This is used to compute flow depth, flow velocity and pressure fields from the particle properties.
+This is used to compute flow thickness, flow velocity and pressure fields from the particle properties.

-Update particles flow depth
+Update particles flow thickness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The mesh flow depth is finally used to update the particle flow depth value using :ref:`mesh to particle interpolation <DFAnumerics:Mesh to particle>` methods.
+The mesh flow thickness is finally used to update the particle flow thickness value using :ref:`mesh to particle interpolation <DFAnumerics:Mesh to particle>` methods.